Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

 The Taliban’s lightning-quick advance to the Afghan capital came as helicopters landed at the U.S. Embassy early Sunday and armored diplomatic vehicles were seen leaving the area around the compound.
 Diplomats scrambled to destroy sensitive documents, sending smoke from the embassy’s roof, said two State Department officials familiar with the situation.

 State Department officials had preferred to evacuate the U.S. Embassy over multiple weeks, two U.S. officials told The Washington Post on Saturday.
-Defense officials did not think that was realistic, but waited to begin deploying additional troops to Kabul until the Biden administration made the call on Thursday to begin withdrawing.
-The bulk of those troops are expected to arrive by the end of the weekend, Pentagon spokesman John Kirby said on Friday.
+Defense officials did not think that was realistic, but waited to begin deploying additional troops to Kabul until the Biden administration made the call Thursday to begin withdrawing.
+The bulk of those troops were expected to arrive by the end of the weekend, Pentagon spokesman John Kirby said Friday.

-The Pentagon is expected to deploy another 1,000 troops to Afghanistan from a brigade combat team with the 82nd Airborne Division that already was deploying to the region, two defense officials said.
-With the additional deployment, up to 6,000 U.S. troops could soon be on the ground at Kabul International Airport.
+The Pentagon is expected to deploy another 1,000 troops to Afghanistan from a brigade combat team with the 82nd Airborne Division resulting in a total of 6,000 U.S. troops on the ground at Kabul International Airport.
+In a joint statement, the Pentagon and State Department said the United States would be transferring out thousands of Americans and Afghans “over the coming days" and was taking over air traffic control at the airport.

+State Department spokesperson Ned Price said Sunday night that the perimeter of the airport had been secured by U.S. forces.
+Some other forces, including Turks, remained, the official said.

-But meanwhile, the exit was moving forward — though in a highly precarious atmosphere.
+Earlier in the day, the exit moved forward — though in a highly precarious atmosphere.

-NGO officials said they had received queries from military officials about conditions at the airport, suggesting the U.S. government was struggling to get real-time information.
+Nongovernmental organization officials said they had received queries from military officials about conditions at the airport, suggesting the U.S. government was struggling to get real-time information.

 Accounts circulated on social media of chaotic scenes at the airport, as foreigners and Afghans desperately sought to flee the country.
 A video on Snapchat showed crowds massing under a plane on the tarmac Sunday night, as people were pulled into what appeared to be a military cargo plane.
-In another video, posted to Twitter, a line of men with suitcases stood waiting to board an Ariana Afghan Airlines flight.

-Hundreds of Afghans — including many women and children — crowded into the terminal on Sunday to wait for flights out.
-Cars jammed Kabul’s streets as people rushed to get home or to the airport.

-A U.S. defense official familiar with the situation said that no Taliban attacks have occurred on Kabul airport as of Sunday evening, but described the situation as chaotic.

-Mere hours before, the Taliban had captured the city of Jalalabad, adding the eastern provincial capital to the ever-growing ranks of territory under its control.
-The fall came just hours after the Taliban seized Mazar-e Sharif — a northern city long seen as an anti-Taliban stronghold.
+The fall of Kabul came just a day after the Taliban seized Mazar-e Sharif — a northern city long seen as an anti-Taliban stronghold.

-The Taliban’s takeover far exceeded the pace at which the U.S. had estimated that the Afghan government could collapse.
-As of last week, the U.S. military had estimated a collapse within 90 days.
-In June, American officials had forecast that a collapse would take six to 12 months.

-Blinken took to the Sunday shows to defend the Biden administration’s decision to withdraw from Afghanistan, arguing that the Taliban’s current offensive would have happened even if U.S. forces remained in Afghanistan.

-The Taliban’s capture of Jalalabad, close to Afghanistan’s border with Pakistan, came with minimal resistance after militants and local elders negotiated the fall of the city’s government.
-Leaders in Jalalabad were given safe passage from the city, according to Reuters.
+And it came hours after the capture of Jalalabad, close to Afghanistan’s border with Pakistan, which came with minimal resistance after militants and local elders negotiated the fall of the city’s government.

-Both Bagram and Sorobi districts in Kabul province also surrendered without shots being fired, according to an official, who added that the militants had made “political deals” with local leaders.
+Bagram and Sorobi districts in Kabul province also surrendered without shots being fired, according to an official, who added that the militants had made “political deals” with local leaders.

 Afghan forces on Sunday handed over Bagram air base — once the U.S. military’s most important airfield in the country — to the Taliban, a district chief told the AP.
 The air base holds a prison housing 5,000 inmates.